-This shell allows SpaceX to technically claim global coverage from 57° north to 57° south latitude, leaving out Alaska and other polar areas for the time being.
+This first shell allowed SpaceX to technically claim global coverage from 57° north to 57° south latitude, leaving out Alaska and other polar areas for the time being.

 But the first generation version 1.0 satellites used to build this shell are completely dependent on ground stations for communications, and they can not relay data between satellites.

-Because of this dependency - SpaceX has only enabled Starlink service in areas that it has enough satellite capacity and ground station coverage to provide service.
+Because of this dependency - SpaceX had originally only enabled Starlink service in areas that it has enough satellite capacity and ground station coverage to provide service.